zegervdv/Quadcopter/protocol.md

 | 13-16 | Altitude | [0, 10m]  | 32 bit | float                            |
 | 17-20 | Battery  | [0, 100%] | 32 bit | float                            |

+*) If other Tx messages are required, a type indicator must be included in every Tx packet